Understanding Cutaneous Small Vessel Vasculitis: Symptoms, Causes, Diagnosis, and Treatment

 • Medications: Certain drugs, such as antibiotics, non-steroidal anti-inflammatory drugs (NSAIDs), and diuretics, have been implicated in drug-induced vasculitis.

-• Systemic diseases: Conditions like systemic lupus erythematosus, rheumatoid arthritis, and inflammatory bowel disease can be associated with CSVV.
+• Systemic Diseases: Conditions like systemic lupus erythematosus, rheumatoid arthritis, and inflammatory bowel disease can be associated with CSVV.

-• Environmental factors: Exposure to certain chemicals or allergens may also contribute to the development of CSVV.
+• Environmental Factors: Exposure to certain chemicals or allergens may also contribute to the development of CSVV.

-Diagnosing Cutaneous Small Vessel Vasculitis
+How is Cutaneous Small Vessel Vasculitis Diagnosed?

 Clinical Evaluation and Laboratory Tests